-Find out when a tenant can legally break a lease in Massachusetts, when they can’t, and whether or not a landlord is required by Massachusetts law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Massachusetts, when they can’t, and if a landlord is required by Massachusetts law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Massachusetts to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Massachusetts to end a tenancy.

 Lease Termination Notice Requirements in Massachusetts

 In Massachusetts, a tenant is not required to provide notice for fixed end date leases.
-All of the remaining lease terms require written notice based on their length:
+All of the remaining lease terms require written notice based on their length (MGL c.186 § 12):

 Conditions for Legally Breaking a Lease in Massachusetts